Last updated

 (ii).
 Customer Support

 UpGuard strives to offer the best levels of customer support in the industry.
-Independent reviews verify that UpGuard is meeting this objective.
+Currently, UpGuard maintains a 98% satisfaction rating, with local and global support and a dedicated customer support manager for each client.

 “UpGuard offers the best support after onboarding.
 UpGuards CSM representatives are very professional & prompt in responding to the issues raised.
 Tech support is also great.”